-4.95 At period 4, the SCRER directorate has a General Fund forecast overspend of £3.6m (4.9%) against a budget of £73.0m.
-The main potential risk areas relate to Special Educational Needs & Disabilities (SEND) home to school transport and income relating to parking enforcement, moving traffic offences and planning.
+4.103 At period 5, the SCRER directorate has a General Fund forecast overspend of £3.6m (4.8%) against a budget of £75.1m.
+The main potential risk areas relate to Special Educational Needs & Disabilities (SEND) home to school transport and income relating to parking enforcement and planning.

-Streets and Environment Division - forecast overspend of £4.0m
+Streets and Environment Division - forecast overspend of £4.3m

-- 4.96 SEND children transport is forecasting a £6.1m overspend owing to an unprecedented increase in demand and inflation.
+- 4.104 SEND children transport is forecasting a £6.1m overspend owing to an unprecedented increase in demand and inflation.
 This is an issue which has been experienced and reported nationally over 30% growth in Education, Health and Care plan (EHCP) numbers over the last 2 years.
-London boroughs that have published their 2024-25 Month 2 or Quarter 1 forecasts include Newham14 which has reported a £2.5m forecast overspend in home to school transport and Lewisham15 which has reported £2.2m extra forecast cost in 2024-25 above their 2023-24 level. - 4.97 There is a projected £0.7m income pressure in New Roads and Street Works Act (NRSWA) coring inspections and permit applications. - 4.98 These budget pressures are partially offset by a projected staffing underspend owing to vacancies (£1.6m), forecast underspend in waste services (£0.8m) and a forecast over-achievement in parking enforcement and moving traffic offences income (£0.4m).
+London boroughs' published 2024-25 forecasts include Newham14 which has reported a £2.5m forecast overspend in home to school transport and Lewisham15 which has reported £2.2m extra forecast cost in 2024-25 above their 2023-24 level. - 4.105 There is a projected £0.7m income pressure in New Roads and Street Works Act (NRSWA) coring inspections and permit applications. - 4.106 These budget pressures are partially offset by a projected staffing underspend owing to vacancies (£1.6m) and a forecast underspend in waste services (£0.9m).

-Culture and Community Safety Division - forecast underspend of (£0.5m)
+Culture and Community Safety Division - forecast underspend of (£0.8m)

-4.99 The Bereavement and Registrars service has transferred from the ACE directorate into this division (budget virement requested in this report).
-The forecast underspend comprises burial income over-achievement within the bereavement service (£0.3m), periods of staffing vacancy (£0.1m) and underspends across the libraries service while the service is under redesign (£0.1m).
+4.107 The division is forecasting an underspend of (£0.8m).
+This is owing to burial income over-achievement within the bereavement service (£0.4m), periods of staffing vacancy (£0.2m), underspends across the libraries service while the service is under redesign (£0.1m) and increased income from the GLL leisure contract (£0.1m).